 And that’s it!

-While it is quite a pricey visa on arrival if it's in your budget and you have the time I say go for it!
+While the visa on arrival for Iran is quite a pricey if you can afford it and you have the time I say go for it!

 Besides you’ll get to avoid the ridiculous 30-day visa requirements that require an HIV, TB and Hepatitis tests not older than two weeks.